Sewer Smell in Bathroom? DIY Solutions

 Moreover, sprinkling coffee grinds along sewer drain pipes can help with the smell.

-If the smell is spreading over the house, you can use scented candles around the house.
+If the smell spreads over the house, you can use scented candles around the house.

 Here is a way you can unclog the garbage disposal: